j0nimost/AfricasTalking.USSD/README.md

 # AfricasTalking.USSD
-.Net Standard Class Library that allows you to consume AfricasTalking USSD requests easily.
+.Net Standard Class Library that allows you to consume AfricasTalking API USSD requests easily.

 ## What it does?